flyteorg/flyte/docs/user_guide/customizing_dependencies/imagespec.md

 `ImageSpec` allows you to customize the container image for your Flyte tasks without a Dockerfile.
 `ImageSpec` speeds up the build process by allowing you to reuse previously downloaded packages from the PyPI and APT caches.

-By default, the `ImageSpec` will be built using the `default` builder associated with Flytekit.
+By default, the `ImageSpec` will be built using the `default` builder associated with Flytekit, but you can register your own builder.
 However, you have the option to register your own builder, enabling you to build the image using alternative tools.

 For example, [flytekitplugins-envd](https://github.com/flyteorg/flytekit/blob/c06ef30518dec2057e554fbed375dfa43b985c60/plugins/flytekit-envd/flytekitplugins/envd/image_builder.py#L25) is another image builder that uses envd to build the ImageSpec.